venny-analystic/revobank-customer-segmentation/README.md

 - Medium-value customers represent the largest growth opportunity for targeted marketing campaigns.
 - Segmentation enables the bank to design personalized loyalty programs and optimize credit product strategies.

+## Project Files
+This repository contains the following project resources:

+- revobank_customer_segmentation.ipynb
+  Python notebook used for data cleaning, clustering, and visualization.

+- customer_segmentation_dataset.csv
+  Dataset used for the analysis.

+- README.md
+  Project documentation including methodology, analysis, and insights.

 ## Author
 Venny Amilia Deslaweny